abport/GeoCapture/README.md

 ## Why I made this tool

-I created GeoCapture with the goal of providing an easy-to-use tool for anyone who needs to collect geographic data without access to professional GPS equipment.
+As developers in the GIS department, we often need to collect the GIS coordinates of certain locations in the field.
+While we usually rely on professional GPS devices for such projects, sometimes we don't have access to them.
+In such situations, we have to resort to alternative methods, such as using mobile apps.
+However, I wanted to create my own tool that would be even simpler and more accessible.
+So I created GeoCapture with the goal of providing an easy-to-use tool for anyone who needs to collect geographic data without access to professional GPS equipment.
 Whether you're out in the field without your GPS, or simply prefer to use your phone or computer to capture location data, this tool provides a simple and effective solution.

 ## Contributing